DiUS/profiles/README.md

   * Accessible to account managers.

 __Profiles__ should also demonstrate our ability to create nice things.
-We give these things to our clients and prospective client so we want them to:
+We give these things to our clients and prospective clients so we want them to:

   * Use the web technologies we work with everyday.
   * Use a responsive design.